OnlineDynamic/Owl_Cape/EEPROM/eeprom_setup.md

-HOWTO: Raspi HAT EEPROM and device-tree
+# HOWTO: Raspi HAT EEPROM and device-tree setup

 Customised from https://forums.raspberrypi.com/viewtopic.php?t=108134

+## Intro

-As it is hard to find good quality information EEPROM for HATs, and after some struggling I have found the post above but it too had issues and seemedout of date, so I decided to write this file to create a set of instructions for myself to use with the 'Owl Cape' project but have tried to leave in lots of description to help others more generically.
+As it is hard to find good quality information EEPROM for HATs, and after some struggling I have found the post above but it too had issues and seemed out of date, so I decided to write this file to create a set of instructions for myself to use with the 'Owl Cape' project but have tried to leave in lots of description to help others more generically.

-In this project I'musing a Amtel AT24C256 (32,768 x 8) but typically the Pi speck talks about using its smaller brother the AT24C32 (4,096 x 8)
+In this project I'musing a Amtel AT24C256 (32,768 x 8) but typically the Pi spec talks about using its smaller brother the AT24C32 (4,096 x 8)

+This process should work for:
+- 24c32
+- 24c64
+- 24c128
+- 24c256
+- 24c512
+- 24c1024

+(with the correct adjustments in file size generation and type command passed to eepflash)

+## Setup Raspberry PI

 As a preliminary step, you need to activate videocore I2C.
 This is done by adding a line at the beginning of your /boot/config.txt file :